 Magic Garden Frequently Asked Questions

-The Magic Garden will close for winter from 30 October until spring 2017
+The Magic Garden will close for winter until 1 April 2017

 Why does the Magic Garden close for the winter?

 The Magic Garden was always planned to be a family friendly feature aimed as those who chose to visit during the Spring, Summer and autumn months.
 The closure period will enable any remedial maintenance work to be carried out and helps to ensure that when open, all areas are accessible to everyone who wishes to enjoy this unique addition to the Hampton Court Palace offer.
 As this is our first year of opening, much of the work due to take place is in response to your feedback received.
 Thanks to the time taken by those who have provided feedback, the moat area will be re-designed during the winter months to provide a feature which can enjoyed by all next year.
 As the health and safety of our visitors is at the forefront of everything that we do, the area will be undergoing considerable works and will only be accessible to those carrying out these works in a controlled environment.

 Does that mean that the Magic Garden will only close for winter 2016?

 Sadly not.
 The Magic Garden will always close for the winter months.
 This is to ensure that everything can be maintained and allows time for areas of vegetation to rejuvenate and recover following a period of intense footfall and use experienced during the months of opening.
 We do also need to consider the safety of those using the garden during the winter months when there is an increased risk of snow and ice as well as the lower light levels.